-- a.
-After completion of the investigation, the school or district designee will institute appropriate corrective measures. - b.
-Corrective measures will be instituted as soon as possible, but in no event more than five (5) school days after contact has been made with the families or guardians regarding the outcome of the investigation. - c.
-Corrective measures that involve student discipline will be implemented according to district Policy 3300 Student Discipline.
-If the accused aggressor is appealing the imposition of
+After completion of the investigation, the school or district designee will institute any corrective measures necessary.

+Corrective measures will be instituted as soon as possible, but in no event more than five (5) school days after contact has been made with the families or guardians regarding the outcome of the investigation.

-- discipline, the district may be prevented by law and policy from imposing the discipline until the appeal process is concluded. - d.
-If a principal or principal's designee finds that a student, staff member, or other member of the school community knowingly made a false allegation of HIB, that individual may be subject to corrective measures, including discipline.
+Corrective measures that involve student discipline will be implemented according to district Policy 3300 - Student Discipline.
+If the accused aggressor is appealing the imposition of discipline, the district may be prevented by due process considerations or lawful order from imposing the discipline until the appeal process is concluded.

+If in an investigation a principal or principal's designee found that a student knowingly made a false allegation of HIB, that individual may be subject to corrective measures, including discipline.